 If you or your child have a food allergy, you’ve probably had your share of sudden panic or major scares, or you subconsciously carry a low level of stress for anything food-related.
 We have nut allergies in our household, so I’ve had some scares and ER visits, followed by frantic googling of “food allergy cure.”

 Recently, we decided to have our children try oral immunotherapy (OIT) for nuts.
+(OIT is just one of many treatment options emerging – see my other post on this.)
 This was a huge, agonizing decision for us and we went back and forth several times for months before we finally committed.
 As you may have guessed, I’ve spent a lot of late nights online reading and reading and reading . . .

 This post is a summary of the key information (but a long list, nevertheless) that I found helpful in making our decision and knowing what to expect once we started OIT: